1979 South Pacific Games

-The 1979 South Pacific Games, held at Suva in Fiji from 28 August to 8 September 1979, was the sixth edition of the South Pacific Games.
+The 6th South Pacific Games (6 ni Qito ena Ceva ni Pasifika), also known as Suva 1979, held in Suva, Fiji from 28 August to 8 September 1979, was the sixth edition of the South Pacific Games.

 Participating countries

 Nineteen Pacific nations or territories attended:

 Sports

 There were 18 sports contested at the 1979 South Pacific Games:

 Note: A number in parentheses indicates how many medal events were contested in that sport (where known).

-Final medal table
+Medal table

 New Caledonia topped the table again: